ggeorgievx/core/docs/glue42-core/02_getting-started/03_setting-application/01_vanilla-js/vanilla.md

 ## Prerequisites

 We will assume that this is the only application in the project and that you have already did the environment setup.
-Next we need to reference `@glue42/web` in the `index.html` which will connect our client to the [environment](../../../what-is-glue42-core/core-concepts/environment/index.html) and give us access to the Glue42 Web API **TODO**.
+Next we need to reference `@glue42/web` in the `index.html` which will connect our client to the [environment](../../../what-is-glue42-core/core-concepts/environment/index.html) and give us access to the [Glue42 Web API](../../../../reference/core/latest/glue42%20web/index.html).

 ## Set up Glue42 Web